Douglas Diamond: Nobel Memorial Prize in Economics

 In the early 2010s, Diamond was repeatedly floated as a contender for the Nobel Memorial Prize in Economic Sciences.
 In 2011, Diamond was listed by Thomson Reuters as one of the "researchers likely to be in contention for Nobel honors based on the citation impact of their published research."
 He was again named as a contender for the prize in 2013 by economist Hubert Fromlet, The Wall Street Journal, and Catherine Rampell, writing for The New York Times.

 On October 10, 2022, Diamond received the Nobel Memorial Prize in Economic Sciences jointly with long-time collaborator Philip H. Dybvig and former Chair of the Federal Reserve, Ben Bernanke.
 Much of the work for which the prize was awarded stems from work Diamond and Dybvig published in the early and mid-1980s.

 Personal life

 Diamond has been married to Elizabeth Cammack Diamond since 1982.
-The couple has two children, including economist Rebecca Diamond.
+The couple has two children, economist Rebecca Diamond and William Diamond, James M. Johannes Professor of Finance at the University of Wisconsin-Madison.

 He is the son of Leon Diamond, a psychiatrist, and Margaret Gunkel Seehafer, a social worker and professor.